-- Regular exercise, such as a brisk walk or short bicycle ride, has been shown to decrease the frequency of menopausal symptoms, such as hot flashes and cold chills.
+Regular exercise, such as a brisk walk, short bicycle ride, or yoga poses for hot flashes, has been shown to decrease the frequency of menopausal symptoms, such as hot flashes and cold chills.

-- Wholesome habits that include addiction control, proper hydration, and frequent stress relief can prevent the body from over or under heating.
+Wholesome habits that include addiction control, proper hydration, and relaxation techniques for hot flash relief for can prevent the body from over or under heating.

-- A nutritious diet filled with phytoestrogenic foods can also encourage healthy estrogen levels in the body.
-Examples include soybeans, tofu, sesame seeds, and flaxseed, among other nuts and seeds.
+A nutritious diet filled with phytoestrogenic foods can also encourage healthy estrogen levels in the body.
+Examples include tofu, sesame seeds, and flaxseed, among other foods to control body heat.

 If the hot flashes and cold chills - as well as other menopause symptoms - are disrupting everyday life, it is best to talk to a medical practitioner to develop a comprehensive treatment plan.
 Find out more about natural and effective treatments for hot flashes and cold flashes to get you back up and at it in no time.